The “One Skate Dance” – For Getting Started in Skate Skiing [Video Tutorial]

 - Instead of thinking about getting more power from your legs, you should think about getting more power from your body weight.
 The trick is to learn how to channel your body weight into your leg push.

 - Learning to balance on your glide ski is far, far, far more important than learning how to push with your legs.
-You can have a wonderful time on classic skis, even if your balance isn’t perfect, but skate skiing will be incredibly difficult until your balance improves.
+You can have a wonderful time on classic skis, even if your balance isn’t perfect, but skate skiing will be painful until your balance improves.

 The drill I explain in this video is amazing for helping beginners discover “the secret” of skate skiing.
 When they start with this drill, they immediately get to feel the amazing rhythm of One Skate.
 That’s something that took me years to discover.
 It’s also an excellent drill for working on balancing on your glide ski.